-When citing Jung's writing from his Collected Works, be sure to provide a reference entry for the specific essay and not for the volume (unless it is a single manuscript like Mysterium Coniunctionis).
+When citing Jung's writing from his Collected Works, be sure to provide a reference entry for the specific selection (essay or monograph) and not for the volume (unless it is a single manuscript like Mysterium Coniunctionis).
 In the following example, the components you need to include are color-coded and explained.